Title

 Then, while training for the Chicago Marathon, I started to write a lot of jokes in my head and then I would tell them to my running friends who laughed and sometimes pitched in their own punchlines.
 It was amazing.
 Finally, we all had common ground other than our love of running - we loved to laugh about running, it was an incredible connector.

 While writing all these hilarious jokes and telling them to anyone who would listen, (humility is not my forte, okay?), I realized that so many runners out there feel just like me.
 They aren’t sure where they belong in this sport that touts distance, time, and ability as markers of whether or not you are a “real runner.”
 What if you just like to run because it’s fun and you don’t care about your time or distance?
 What if you’re just in it for the Strava Kudos and literally NOTHING else?
 What if you loved running until the first time you chafed, and then never ran again because no one told you about Body Glide??
-What if your eyeballs get sunburned (this is a real thing that can happen) because you never discovered the best sport sunglasses from goodr!?!?!?!?!?
+What if your eyeballs get sunburned (this is a real thing that can happen) because you never discovered the best running sunglasses from goodr!?!?!?!?!?
 This, my sweet readers, could not stand.

 So, on a random day a little over a year ago, the Instagram account @yourbestrunningfriend was formed.
 In a lot of ways, it was a place for me to put all the jokes I would write while running.
 But it has become something so much more than that.
 It’s a place where a “runner” is defined as anyone who laces up their shoes and goes for a run.
 Sometimes I’ll write jokes, sometimes I’ll spill my guts, and sometimes I’ll just write what I need to hear that day.
 The best surprise always comes when it’s what everyone else needed that day too.